lmc2179/bayesian_bootstrap/README.md

 Users interested in accessing the base models can do so via the `base_models_` attribute of the object.

+# Contributions

+Interested in contributing?
+We'd love to have your help!
+Please keep the following in mind:

+* Bug fixes are welcome!
+Make sure you reference the issue number that is being resolved, and that all test cases in `tests` pass on both Python 2.7 and 3.4/3.5.

+* New features are welcome as well!
+Any new features should include docstrings and unit tests in the `tests` directory.

+* If you want to contribute a case study or other documentation, feel free to write up a github-flavored markdown document or ipython notebook and put it in the `examples` folder before issuing a pull request.

+Credit for past contributions:

+* [roya0045](https://github.com/roya0045) implemented the original version of the low-memory optimizations.

 # Further reading

 * [_The Bayesian Bootstrap_, Rubin, 1981](https://projecteuclid.org/euclid.aos/1176345338)